-A maintenance schedule is written document that is used to organize a program plan for important tasks such as inspection, prevention, and repair.
-It is used to keep track of maintenance on a daily, weekly, monthly, or yearly basis.
+A maintenance schedule is a written document that is used to organize a program plan for important tasks such as inspection, prevention, and repair.
+It is used to keep track of maintenance on a daily schedule, weekly schedule, monthly schedule, or yearly basis.
 The schedule is used by clients who either work in buildings or homes or large or small equipment.

 Whether it's to create a document such as a letter, report, or schedule, Microsoft offers a variety of programs that can help you.
 Although Microsoft Word is the most common tool used, schedules are best utilized with the program Microsoft Excel.
 This article will act as a guide and give you tips to creating your very own maintenance schedule.

 Before you start making your schedule, you need to know the different types there are.
 There are four types: corrective, predetermined, condition-based, and preventive.
 Corrective maintenance is implemented once a defect has been found on a piece of equipment.
 Predetermined maintenance is applied according to the programs that come with the status of the equipment.
 It is usually to anticipate any possible failures.
 Condition-based maintenance is the aims to prevent failures which requires regular check-ups.
 The last is preventive maintenance which is planned based on programs and hard facts.